bhaskar-anil/recursion/README.md

 # recursion
-<i>I am no expert, I would more than happy if you fork and suggest me an improvement in code in terms of better time complexity of code.</i>

 by defination: Recursion is the repeated application of a recursive procedure or definition.

 To understand the recursion we can take an example as I gave answer on stackoverflow <a href="http://stackoverflow.com/questions/21032358/problems-with-understanding-recursion/28824792#28824792">here</a>